MRtrix3/mrtrix3/docs/reference/scripts/dwi2response.rst

 - **-quiet** Suppress all console output during script execution

-- **-verbose** Display additional information and progress for every command invoked
+- **-info** Display additional information and progress for every command invoked

-- **-debug** Display additional debugging information over and above the verbose output
+- **-debug** Display additional debugging information over and above the output of -info

 --------------